MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/03-create-copilot.md

 1. In a new tab, navigate to the Microsoft Copilot Studio portal `https://copilotstudio.microsoft.com` and sign in with your Microsoft 365 credentials if prompted again.

-1. Switch environments by using the Environment Selector in the upper right corner of the screen.

-1. Select the appropriate environment from the list.
+1. Make sure that you are in the appropriate environment.

 ### Task 1.2 – Create a copilot